Co-author: William Jolly

 What is the General Insurance Code of Practice?

-The General Insurance Code of Practice is the instrument by which the general insurance industry sets standards for its own conduct.
+The General Insurance Code of Practice is the general insurance industry’s way of setting standards for its own conduct.

-It outlines the minimum standards of service that you should expect from insurers when buying and renewing insurance, making claims, and handling complaints.
+It outlines the minimum standards of service that you should expect from general insurers in many aspects of your relationship with them, such as when buying and renewing insurance, making claims and lodging complaints.

 What types of insurance does the Code cover?